Rae699/Blog/_posts/2025-03-10-my-third-post.md

 Now I can at least map the territory.
 I read the problem, and I kind of know what's expected.
 I can picture the flow, sketch a rough solution.
 The gap now is just turning that into clean, error-free Python without stumbling on the basics.
+Hence the need to internalize methods, cold.

+I need to get a solid grasp on the built-in functions and methods for python, nail down the syntax and methods so I'm not lost in the fog.

+New method and goal set:
+- Master the documentation of the exercises I have completed.
+- Thoroughly read and internalize the documentation of upcoming exercises.
+- Only after becoming familiar with the documentation, attempt to solve the related exercises.
+This approach should be more enjoyable and build confidence, not disappointment.
+- Complete 2 exercises per day until reaching 50, then reduce to 1 exercise per day.
+This way, I'll finish Exercism in approximately three and a half months.

+### Missing semester of your CS?
+I was doing quite well until I encountered RegEx, Vim, and CLI.
+The sheer volume of information presented was overwhelming.
+I felt inundated.

+Here's the deal: RegEx?
+Let AI handle that for now.
+VIM?
+Not quite there yet.
+CLI?
+Love it, but tools like sed, awk, and tmux will get mastered over time with consistent use.

+New goal set:
+- Internalize some of these commands cold,
+- Work again on the solutions of these videos, internalize them.

+---

+## 🔜 SICP

+Make a separate chapter no?!

+Firsts feelings are absolute fire.
+This is the exact "philosophy of programming" i was looking fo.

+After 40 pages, you already understand how substitution model works from a computer perspective.
+2 evaluations methodes, applicative-oirder/hnoirmal-order

+Interperter usually go for applicative, which can get stuck if the variables cant reach a point where they all are primnitives datas.

+And i probably finally unlock some understanding of recusion, especially with the comparison of recusrive versus iterative, One leading to deferred operations and explosive growth for time THe other being way leaner.

+Inser ackerman 2 asset?!

 ---